hsimpson270/vite-plugin-capo/README.md

 ## Compatibility

-- Requires Vite v4+
+- Requires Vite v2+
-- Supports Vite apps using HTML entry points (not SSR output)
+- Supports Vite apps using HTML entry points, such as React, Vue, Preact, or Svelte
+- Not compatible with SSR setups, as they bypass `index.html` generation
+- Not compatible with Astro — use [`astro-capo`](https://github.com/natemoo-re/astro-capo)

+## Why This Is a Vite-Only Plugin

+This plugin is Vite-specific because it uses the `transformIndexHtml` hook, which is part of Vite's extended plugin API.

+Unlike Rollup, Vite supports transforming HTML files during the build process.
+The `transformIndexHtml` hook is triggered when Vite processes `index.html`, allowing this plugin to reorder `<head>` tags based on performance best practices defined by capo.js.

 ## License